ombozek/Team-TBA/README.md

 Requirements:
 ============
 - This project should be run through eclipse (or an alternative IDE)
-	- Clone Repo -> Open Eclipse -> File -> Import -> General ->  Existing Projects into Workspace -> Seletct Team-TBA Folder -> Select TBA in "Projects:" pane
+	- Clone Repo -> Open Eclipse -> File -> Import -> General ->  Existing Projects into Workspace -> Select Team-TBA Folder -> Select TBA in "Projects:" pane

 - This project must be run on a Windows machine
 	- This project should be able to reference the Java3D library immediately through the inherent java buildpath